goopscoop/ga-react-tutorial/Notes/5-settingUpRedux.md

 }
 ```

+## 4. Configure Store

-4. Now that we have our first reducer, it's time to add it to our `configureStore.js` file.
+Now that we have our first reducer, it's time to add it to our `configureStore.js` file.
 Go back to that file and add this import statement `import toDoApp from './modules/toDoApp';`

 Now we're going to use the combineReducers function to combine our current reducer with any future reducers that may come along as our app grows.
 At the bottom of the file, add: